TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth
 _This page is a work in progress.
 What is currently written may not be accurate._

 Datearth is a geopolitical Minecraft server with a real world earth map where towns and nations strive for power with diplomacy and war.
-The server is on 1.13.2 but you can connect to the server with 1.13.2 to the latest Minecraft version at play.datblock.com.
+The server is on 1.13.2 butcompatible with 1.13.2 to the latest Minecraft version at play.datblock.com.

 View a live map of [Gladia](https://gladia.datearth.com) and [Nova](https://nova.datearth.com).